LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Characters/NPC/Seni/Llawyr un Mawr/Lucius Crestwood.md

 ### Notes

-Slain by Ven Dryk during the
+Slain by Ven-Dryk during the reclamation of Brokvar